sous-chefs/sql_server/README.md

 - Windows Server 2008 R2 (SP2)
 - Windows Server 2012 (R1, R2)
-NOTE: SQL Server 2016 is not supported on Server 2012 R1 and R2
+NOTE: Install of SQL Server 2016 is not supported on Server 2008 R2

 ### Chef